 As you read about our physical skills, get up and move around.
 Try out the motions in the air.
 Give each other feedback and make observations.
 Don’t be afraid of doing it wrong or looking silly.
 It takes lots of practice to get new movements to become part of our “body memory.”

 If you are able to take a self defense or martial arts class in your area, do it (preferably with the other members of your study group, so you can debrief, process, and practice together).
 You might find that the class does not line up with your own philosophic approach to self defense, or you might find a class that fits perfectly with your values.
 Regardless, the opportunity for physical practice and experience exploring the content can be valuable in your learning.
 (Note: If your instructor or classmates are victim-blaming, discouraging, or in any other way prevent you from learning in a safe environment, we encourage you to find another class in which you will feel supported and encouraged!)

 If simply reading our descriptions does not allow you to understand our physical exercises, try searching YouTube to see if any of our skills are displayed there.
 (Disclaimer: We are not familiar with any videos in particular and cannot vouch for material that others have posted.
 Still, you can use your own good judgment to determine if the video you are watching is or is not helpful).

 GET IN TOUCH WITH US

 Don’t be afraid to contact us if you have questions, would like to give or receive feedback, or for any other reason.
-As of July 2012, this is a brand new website, and we invite you to engage with it and with us.
 We’d love for this site to hold a useful space for connection and resource-sharing among all sectors of the anti-violence movement.
-We welcome your feedback and suggestions!
+Please get in touch for connection, feedback, and suggestions.